 The College of Humanities Research Office team serves three campuses: Howard College, Edgewood and Pietermaritzburg.
-Professor Pholoho Justice Morojele, a Commonwealth scholar, former Academic Leader: Research and Postgraduate Studies in the School of Education, and an Associate Professor of Gender and Social Justice Education, has been the acting Dean of Research from 1st March 2016.
+It is currently under the leadership of Professor Pholoho Justice Morojele, a Commonwealth scholar, former Academic Leader: Research in the School of Education, and an Associate Professor of Gender and Social Justice Education, and Chair of the University of KwaZulu-Natal Institutional Forum (IF), as the Dean of Research and Postgraduate Studies.

-I feel honoured to have the opportunity to work with the dedicated and innovative academics – seasoned scholars and novice ones, postdocs and postgraduate students at the University of KwaZulu-Natal.
-The College of Humanities is making a positive impact on the social fabric of South Africa and Africa.
-It is also increasingly playing a global role.
+I feel honoured to have the opportunity to work with the dedicated and innovative academics – seasoned scholars and novice ones, postdoctoral fellows and postgraduate students at the University of KwaZulu-Natal.
+The College of Humanities is busy making a positive impact on the social fabric of South Africa, Africa and beyond.

-It is part of my vision to ensure that the College will continue to pursue research that will improve the quality of life for all sectors of South Africa’s and Africa’s population.
-My Office will assist in producing research and knowledge that will provide the training ground for tomorrow’s leaders in society that will never stop in their attempts to better Humanity.
+It is part of my vision to ensure that the College continues to pursue research that is aimed at improving the quality of life for all sectors of South Africa’s and Africa’s populations.
+My Office shall continue steadfast to assist in the production of research knowledge that provides the training ground for tomorrow’s leaders in society – principled and courageous leaders who would never stop in their noble attempts to better the course Humanity.

 I am proud to be associated with a College whose research is growing both in breadth and depth – all the hard work of highly experienced and dedicated scholars.
-I am committed to strengthen the research culture in the College and will work endlessly to create an environment in which research will flourish and scholarly career dreams come true.
+I am committed to strengthen the research culture in the College and will work endlessly to create an environment in which internationally competitive and socially relevant research flourishes and scholarly career dreams come true.